 Propane vs. Electric - Choosing the right bed bug heater

 The ePro 400 portable electric bed bug heater can treat up to 400 sqft in one 8-hour day.
 The ePro 600 portable electric bed bug heater can treat up to 600 sqft in one 8-hour day.
 Electric heat treatment packages with the ePro electric heater require up to 66 amps to operate a full power and run on 120v power.
 There’s no need for a generator system with GreenTech ePro heaters.
 Each ePro combines a 3500 cfm fan with up to 8 heating elements in one powerful unit.
 The electric system is a “closed” system which recycles the heated air inside the structure.
 A technician does not always need to be present with electric units.
 You can set up your treatment area, close the door, and check on the treatment at a later time.View Electric Heater Packages

 Titan Propane Packages

-Each Titan heater can treat up to 3000sqft.
+Our portable Titan propane heater can treat up to 3000sqft in one 8-hour day.
 Propane heat treatment packages will need to have access to outdoors to stage propane heating unit.
 The heat from the propane heating unit is “ducted” into the room from outside the building.
 Propane units are faster to achieve the thermal temperature than electric units and will take less time to perform a treatment.
 A technician must always be present to monitor the heater and the treatment.
 The Titan propane is highly efficient and penetrates the structure very well, cutting down treatment times.
 Propane systems will require a propane tank and hoses.
-A typical 25 gal/100 lb tank will supply enough propane for the entire treatment.More On Propane Heaters
+A typical 25 gal/100 lb tank will supply enough propane for the entire treatment.View Propane Heater Packages

-Basic Guidelines To Bed Bug Heat Treatments
+Basic Guidelines for Bed Bug Heat Treatments

-Every Living Organism Has A Thermal Death Point
+Every Living Organism has a Thermal Death Point

 Heat systems affecting heat treatment run times and methodology.